GenSecrets/docs/index.md

 ---
 layout: help
 title: Where should I begin?
-subtitle: Find advice and answers from our support team fast or get in touch
+subtitle: Knowledge base and support articles for all of Gen's Universe. \nJoin today at <h1>mcplay.gen.run</h1>
 hero:
     background: "#663399"
     image: header_2.jpg